Sharatmaharjan/Notes/BCA/3rd sem/Unit 8: IO and Streams in Java.md

 **Difference Between Serialization and Deserialization:**
 - Serialization is the process of converting an object to a byte stream, while deserialization is the process of converting a byte stream back to an object.

+**Purpose of Serialization**
+Serialization in Java is the process of converting an object into a byte stream so that it can be:
+1. **Persisted**: Saved to a file or database for future use.
+2. **Transmitted**: Sent over a network to another system.
+3. **Cloned**: Used to create deep copies of objects.
+4. **Cached**: Stored temporarily to improve performance.

+**Advantages of Serialization**

+1. **Simplicity**: Easy to implement with minimal code (just implement `Serializable`).
+2. **Persistence**: Allows objects to be saved and restored later.
+3. **Network Communication**: Enables objects to be sent across systems via sockets or APIs.
+4. **Deep Copying**: Facilitates cloning of complex objects with nested references.
+5. **Portability**: Serialized data can be transferred between different platforms (Java-to-Java).

+**Limitations of Serialization**

+1. **Performance**: Slower and more memory-intensive compared to custom binary formats.
+2. **Versioning Issues**: Changes to the class structure (e.g., adding/removing fields) can break deserialization unless managed with `serialVersionUID`.
+3. **Security Risks**:
+   - Serialized data is not encrypted by default, making it vulnerable to tampering or exposure.
+   - Deserialization of untrusted data can lead to serious vulnerabilities like remote code execution.
+4. **Non-Interoperable**: Java's serialization format is proprietary and not compatible with other programming languages.
+5. **Large File Size**: Serialized files can be larger than equivalent data in other formats like JSON or Protobuf.

+**Alternatives to Java Serialization**

+1. **JSON (JavaScript Object Notation)**:
+2. **XML (eXtensible Markup Language)**:

+**How Serialization Enables Object Transfer**

+Serialization converts an object into a **byte stream**, making it possible to transfer or store the object in various ways:

+1. **Sent Over a Network**:
+   - The byte stream is transmitted using protocols like **TCP/IP** or **HTTP**.
+   - On the receiving end, the byte stream is deserialized to reconstruct the original object.

+2. **Saved to a File or Database**:
+   - The byte stream is written to a file or database for long-term storage.
+   - Later, the stored byte stream can be read and deserialized to recreate the object.

+3. **Cloned or Cached**:
+   - The byte stream can be used to create a **deep copy** of the object or temporarily store it in memory for caching purposes.

+---

 #### Summary
 - The `java.io` package provides classes for I/O operations.
 - Files and directories can be managed using the `File` class.